 Why Python for Web Scraping?

-Python has become the go-to language for web scraping due to several reasons:
+Python has become the preferred language for web scraping for several reasons:

 Getting Started with Web Scraping